bunnieabc/Blender/README.md

 ## Introduction
 Through this Plugin, you can blend objects to create and distribute shapes evenly between multiple objects in Sketch.

-*Notice: you should use SAME SHAPES to do the blend trick.*
+*Note: you should use SAME SHAPES to do the blend trick.*
 <br><br>
 ### Rectangles
 You can try to blend their Radius, Fill, Border, Opacity, Rotate, Size, Position